 I would recommend getting something like a pacsafe http://www.summithut.com/products/pacsafe-85-backpack-bag-protector/ which would allow you some degree of comfort.

 Of course, nothing is safe and you have to weigh up exactly how much you will use your laptop and whether it is worth the hassle.
-I am sure if you stay in fairly decent places (dorms etc) then you could have the option of using a luggage storage system and keep the key with you. over 6 years ago
+I am sure if you stay in fairly decent places (dorms etc) then you could have the option of using a luggage storage system and keep the key with you. almost 7 years ago

 Check the video before taking your laptop: http://www.youtube.com/watch?feature=player_embedded&v=nb-fW7F9D-M